neha-iitjdh/Sushi_Themed_Website/README.md

 Welcome to **SUSHIMAN**, a modern and stylish sushi restaurant landing page.
 This responsive website is built using **HTML**, **CSS** (modularized), and **JavaScript**, powered by **Vite** for fast development and build performance.
 It features smooth animations with **AOS (Animate On Scroll)** for an engaging user experience.

-> ⚠️ **This project was created by following a tutorial provided by [JavaScript Mastery](https://www.youtube.com/@javascriptmastery/videos).
-All credits for the original design and structure go to them.**

 ## 📸 Preview

 ![Project Screenshot](./assets/preview.png) <!-- Ensure preview image is saved in the assets folder -->